 The difference between the Marketing Concept and Production Concept/Product/ Selling Concept

 The first three concepts have one thing in common i.e that they encourage a business to focus on its product or service.
-This is essentially a myopic approach to business because it cannot see farther than its own product which is called marketing myopia.
-Generally, this approach is called the “inside-in” perspective on business in modern marketing.
+This is essentially characterized as a myopic approach to running a business.
+It is because the business cannot see beyond its own products or service.
+In marketing, it is called suffering from ‘marketing myopia’.
+Generally, this approach is called the “inside-in” perspective on business.
+According to modern marketing, it is a flawed business practice.

-The marketing concept is significantly different as it advocates, “outside-in” perspective on business.
-It is a major improvement in business thinking.
+In this regard, the marketing concept is significantly different as it advocates, “outside-in” perspective on business.
+Thus, the marketing concept proved to be a major improvement in the business thinking since the 1950s.

-Of course, it makes more sense to go out there and do a market research to find out what the demand is in the market.
-It is the right thing to do from a firm’s point of view.
+It makes sense to go out there and do market research to find out what the demand is.
+It is the right thing to do from a business point of view.
+You can’t produce a product then start looking for the customer.

 Marketing can make you dumb: A discussion